Table of Contents

 - Add the two together in combination with anything else you are using.

-Some companies will include this information in their owner’s manual.
+Some companies will include this information in their owner’s manuals.
 However, those that are unspecific need to perform some math:

 Surge Protectors vs. Power Strips